 Jennifer Mosher, Associate Professor, Biological Sciences, 1 John Marshall Drive,

 Huntington, WV 25755

-Marshall University Herpetology & Applied Conservation Lab: Emily Rothman, Carissa Adams, Sarah Ebert, Anna Humphrey McCallum, Casey Hitchens, McKenzie Merritt
+Marshall University Herpetology & Applied Conservation Lab: Emily Gray, Carissa Adams, Sarah Ebert, Anna Humphrey McCallum, Casey Hitchens, McKenzie Merritt

 Funding for this research was provided by DoD Legacy, Natural Resources and Environmental Affairs Office (Marine Corps Recruit Depot Parris Island), and Riverbanks Zoo and Garden.

 Modeling the Extirpation of Carolina Gopher Frogs in South Carolina

 In light of Carolina Gopher Frog (Rana capito) population declines and the species’ review for federal protection under the Endangered Species Act, we initiated an acoustic monitoring program at historical gopher frog breeding locations in South Carolina.
 In collaboration with the South Carolina Department of Natural Resources and with support of the United States Fish and Wildlife Service, the goals of the current study are to use remotely sensed acoustic anuran call data and gopher frog absence from historical breeding sites to assess extirpation at a regional scale.